Unco3892/semf-paper/README.md

 ```bash
 pip install -r requirements.txt
 ```
 Note that by default, `requirements.txt` installs the GPU version of `tensorflow` by default.
 If you do not have a GPU, change (comment+uncomment) the relevant lines in `requirements.txt` file.
 For more information, see https://www.tensorflow.org/install/pip .
-Additionally, since we used Windows 11 for experiments (and not WSL), the last supported version was tensorflow 2.10.0 .**We recommend using conda for installing cuda and cudnn for GPU support using if you don't already have the cuda toolkit.**
+Additionally, since we used Windows 11 for experiments (and not WSL), the last supported version was tensorflow 2.10.0 .**We recommend using conda for installing cuda and cudnn for GPU support if you do not already have the cuda toolkit using the following *(run before installation the requirements)***
 ```bash
 conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0
 ```